adrianchinghc/standup/README.md

 # Standup Bot

 ## Setup
+* Sign up an account for standup bot
 * Ensure all environment variables are setup on Heroku
 * Instruction for adding Standup Bot to [private room](#joining-private-room) and [public room](#joining-public-room)
 * Add users to respective authorization groups by sending this command to Standup Bot's private chatroom